 Google, Yelp, or Facebook?
-Which reviews are best for my business?
+Which Reviews are Best for My Business?

-With an estimated 92% of customers relying on Internet research before making a purchase decision, it's increasingly important to make sure your store is well-represented online.
+92% of customers relying on Internet research before making a purchase decision, it's increasingly important to make sure your store is well-represented online.
 And even if you have a great website, that's no longer enough - your customers are looking to other customers to learn from their experience.
 Google, Yelp, and Facebook are three of the most popular review sites, but how do you know where to start directing your customers?

 Google: A Necessity for Small Retailers

 While it seems that Google Business listings are always changing, there's one thing for sure - you need to claim yours.
 Google continues to experiment with how reviews are displayed to their users, but we've seen them show up in Google+, Google Search, Google Maps, and even Google AdWords.

 Claiming your Google business listing will likely boost your performance in Google's search rankings, so that alone is enough of a reason to spend a few minutes to verify your business.
 While a lot of consumers start their search for local products on Google, we've found that many are using Google on the go, utilizing both Google Map s and Google Search to find a nearby business in a time of need.
 Having a verified Google Business listing with up-to-date hours and photos will help your store capture purchases from those consumers who forgot to pack their shoes when in town for a wedding, or need to find the nearest hardware store when they are in the middle of a project.

 Since Google search results focus on local results first, strong reviews definitely help your store get noticed.
 In this example, strong reviews for a local running store have allowed them to win the top spot in search results over big box retailers Finish Line and Dick's Sporting Goods.